Guiding You Through Consumer Bankruptcy

 Each client’s circumstances are unique, and the experienced bankruptcy attorneys at Steinhilber Swanson LLP will meet with you personally to explain and explore the options available to you under federal bankruptcy law.
-From our offices in Oshkosh and Madison, you will receive professional and personalized representation from attorneys who care about your situation and who can assist you in gaining relief from debt under the Bankruptcy Code.
+From our offices in Oshkosh, Madison and Milwaukee, you will receive professional and personalized representation from attorneys who care about your situation and who can assist you in gaining relief from debt under the Bankruptcy Code.

 Bankruptcy is complex, but Steinhilber Swanson LLP is a debt relief agency committed to finding the best bankruptcy and nonbankruptcy options available in each of our clients’ unique situations.

 The Difference Between Chapter 7 And Chapter 13 Bankruptcy

 Chapter 7 bankruptcy is designed for debtors in financial difficulty who cannot pay their existing debts.
 Those whose debts are primarily consumer debts are subject to a “means test” designed to determine whether the case should be permitted to proceed under Chapter 7.
 If your income is greater than the median income for your state and family size, your creditors may have the right to file a motion requesting that the court dismiss your case under Section 707(b) of the Code.
 It is up to the court to decide whether the case should be dismissed.
 In such a case, there may be an option to convert to a Chapter 13 bankruptcy reorganization.